 Our School Council is an example of democracy in action at Grange Farm and a way of educating all of the children about this key value.
 To see this operating in practice, we have to make sure that the School Council’s work has real results and is not just an empty gesture.

-In the past year, the School Council has played an active role in:
+Recently, the School Council has played an active role in:

 • Forging links with the school council at Sherbourne Fields School (SEND school)

 • Driving forward Grange Farm’s approach to working in an environmentally friendly way

 • Identifying charity ideas and events for the whole school